Rid1Whitehead/OBS-MIDI-Controller/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- OBS Studio team for their excellent broadcasting software
-- Flask and its extensions for providing a robust web framework
-- Eventlet for enabling asynchronous operations
-- MIDO for MIDI functionality
-- PyInstaller for enabling the creation of the standalone executable

 ## Disclaimer

 This software is provided as-is, without any warranties.
-Always test thoroughly in a non-production environment before using in critical recording scenarios.# OBS-MIDI-Controller
+Always test thoroughly in a non-production environment before using in critical recording scenarios.